Avaray/stable-diffusion-templates/README.md

 ### Start generating graphics in minutes with just few clicks 😎

-## WARNING!
-CURRENTLY TEMPLATES DOES NOT LOAD PROPERLY ON VAST.AI!
-WE ARE WAITING FOR FIX.

 # 🦓 SDXL

 Templates with checkpoints based on [Stable Diffusion XL](https://en.wikipedia.org/wiki/Stable_Diffusion).